 If your organization is in the early stages of ERG adoption, here are some parameters you can focus on to take your Women’s ERG to the next level.

 The Women’s ERG is a great starting point to build relationships and draw inspiration from senior managers who are part of the network.
 However, a formal mentorship program can bring about a massive shift if executed properly.
 A mentorship program in conjunction with a talent development program can help build the caliber and confidence of the next wave of female leadership.
-ERG Management softwares having the plug-in features of talent development and mentorship program management can ease this process and provide rich dividends.
+Comprehensive ERG Management platforms that have mentoring software can ease this process and provide rich dividends.

 Be honest and transparent

 Build trust with your women’s community by being honest and transparent about critical matters such as pay parity and gender parity in managerial roles.
 Publish accurate numbers and rope in their support to achieve the diversity goals of the organization.
 Initiate discussions on topics which are usually neglected and provide an open platform for problem-solving and collaborations.

 Allyship encompasses any employee in a place of privilege extending support and solidarity with those who need it.
 This includes privileged colleagues advocating opportunities for women of color.
 It also includes men standing up for women colleagues and confronting discrimination witnessed by them.
 ERG Management technology can create cascaded roles for members and allies.

 Take it truly global